careweather/oneil/README.md

 L => L.d
 ```

-These can be used to overwrite the default values on the model and evaluate the variation's performance.
-See [the interpreter's `design` command](#design).
+To use a design, see [the command line interface `design` command](#design).
 A design parameter overwrites the value of the model parameter while keeping the original metadata.
 If you want your design to alter a submodel parameter, you'll need to make sure the corresponding model uses that submodel.

 ## Tests

-Models can also specify tests to verify that the parameters of the model properly calculate what they are intended to.
-Tests use [extrema math](#extrema-math) expressions with comparison operators (`==`, `>`, `<`, `>=`, `<=`, `!=`) to return True or False.
-Tests can't include unit specifications, so any values with units must be specified separately.
-This turns out to be a useful limitation that prevents magic numbers.
+Models can also specify tests to verify model reasonability and accuracy.
+Tests use math expressions with comparison operators (`==`, `>`, `<`, `>=`, `<=`, `!=`) to return True or False.
+Tests can't include unit specifications, so any values with units must be specified separately and used in the test equation.
+This turns out to be a useful limitation for preventing magic numbers.

 ``` { .on }
 Earth gravity: g_E = 9.81 :m/s^2